ryan-hk-koo/know_thy_art_part_2/README.md

 # Know Thy Art Part Two
 - This project serves as both a continuation and an extension of [know_thy_art_part_1](https://github.com/ryan-hk-koo/know_thy_art_part_1)
-- Continuation as an audio component was added to describe the style of the input painting and to provide an auditory guide on how to appreciate its style
+- Continuation as an audio component was added to 'Know Thy Art's Western Art Style Insight Tool' in identifying the style of the input painting and providing a guide on the nuances of each art style
 - Extension as new features like 'Speech to Art to Speech' and the 'Art Chatbot' were newly developed and incorporated into the service

 <br>